Orleans, California

-Orleans (formerly New Orleans Bar and Orleans Bar) (Karuk: Panamnik), is an unincorporated community in Humboldt County, California.
+Orleans (formerly New Orleans Bar and Orleans Bar; Karuk: Panamnik) is an unincorporated community in Humboldt County, California.
 It is located 12 mi northeast of Weitchpec along State Route 96 (the "Bigfoot Scenic Byway"), at an elevation of 404 feet (123 m).
-The ZIP Code is 95556.
-It is within the area code 530.
+Its ZIP Code is 95556.
+It is within area code 530.
+The community is within the Six Rivers National Forest and contains a district ranger's office of the National Forest.

 It is within the historical territory of the Karuk Tribe of California.
 The original indigenous settlement was named Panamnik.
 When European-American miners arrived, they named their settlement New Orleans Bar.
 It was renamed Orleans Bar in 1855 when it became the county seat of the now-defunct Klamath County, California.
 The Orleans post office was established on December 2, 1857.

-Orleans is about 10 miles northeast of the site of the famous Patterson–Gimlin film of a purported Bigfoot.
+Orleans is the nearest inhabited community to the site of the famous Patterson–Gimlin filming of a purported Bigfoot, which is in a remote area about 10 mi northeast of Orleans.